needle-tools/needle-engine-support/documentation/blender/index.md

 The lightbulb in the Needle Project panel informs you when a new version of the addon is available.
 Simply click the icon to download the new version.
 ![Update notification](/blender/updates.webp)

+## Debugging / Reporting a problem

+If you run into any problems we're more than happy to help!
+Please join [our discord](https://discord.needle.tools) for fast support.
+Please also check the logs in Blender - you can find logs specific to the Needle Engine Addon via `Help/Needle` in Blender.